This topic describes how to use %TYPE in variable declarations.

 END;

-You can also write the following stored procedure in the following mode.
-This way, you do not need to explicitly encode the data types of the emp table as the declaration section of the stored procedure.
+The preceding stored procedure can also be written in another mode, as shown in the following code block.
+This way, you do not need to explicitly encode the data types of the emp table in the declaration section of the stored procedure.

 CREATE OR REPLACE PROCEDURE emp_sal_query (